huiguangwang/huiguangwang.github.io/_posts/2025-07-23-Automatically_labeling.md

 ---
-title: A new approach to estimate the poses of rebar joints
+title: A general framework for automatically labeling annotations of real-world slender and grid-like structures
 classes: wide
 author_profile: true
 date: 2025-07-23